TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 ### Step 5: Let us know how it went!

 You have successfully completed the installations.
 Congratulations!
 If you have any comments, or suggestions, we would love to hear them.
-Talk to us either in the [Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support), or on the Odin Project forms.
+Talk to us either in the [Gitter chat room](https://gitter.im/TheOdinProject/theodinproject), or on the Odin Project forms.
 You can always find these links in the top right corner, under community.